Donate

 Electronic design changes

-- Output logic of the sensor inverted (compared to v1) detection leads to signal high level.
+· Output logic of the sensor inverted (compared to v1) detection leads to a high signal level.
 This improves compatibility to other sensors.

-- Solder jumper to select 3.3V or 5V supply for the input illumination LEDs (JP1 and JP2).
-This ensures that also with 3.3V supply voltage the LEDs are brightest possible.
+· Solder jumper to select 3.3V or 5V supply for the input illumination LEDs (JP1 and JP2).
+This ensures that, with 3.3V supply voltage, the LEDs are also the brightest possible.
 By default, the sensors are shipped with jumper open.
-For 3.3V operation its recommended to be closed (a soldering iron is needed).
-However, the only difference will be brighter input illumination, it does not affect the sensor operation.
+For 3.3V operation it is recommended to be closed (a soldering iron is needed).
+However, the only difference will be brighter input illumination; it does not affect the sensor operation.

 Housing design changes

-- Sensor PCB moved closer to filament by 0.3mm – avoid fake filament runout detection due to printing tolerances of the MJF printed housing.
+· Sensor PCB moved closer to filament by 0.3 mm to avoid fake filament runout detection due to printing tolerances of the MJF-printed housing.

-- “Unload” inscription changed to bigger characters for an easier printability.
+· “Unload” inscription changed to bigger characters for easier printability.

-- Housing inside has a version marking foe easier versioning traceability.
+· Housing inside has a version marking for easier version traceability

 The sensor is perfectly compatible with the first version.
 PCB size is the same.
 The main functional difference is the inverted logic of the output signals.
 Housing updates are only applicable for the MJF printed housing LDO provides for Orbiter v2.0.
 The new PCB design v2.2 shall perfectly fit into the v1 version printable housings for Orbiter v1.0 and v1.5.